top of page

 4. Credit Mix – 10%

-Lenders like to see you can handle different types of credit: credit cards, auto loans, student loans, mortgages, etc.
+Lenders like to see that you can handle different types of credit: credit cards, auto loans, student loans, mortgages, etc.

 5. New Credit – 10%

-Too many recent credit applications (which trigger hard inquiries) can lower your score temporarily.
+Too many recent credit applications, which trigger hard inquiries, can lower your score temporarily.

 🤖 How the Algorithm Works Behind the Scenes